Blog

 The Pareto Principle – 80/20 Rule

 Most leaders know their best customers.
 Few realize how much of their business depends on them.
 Twenty percent of your customers generate 80% of your revenue.
 Twenty percent of your products account for 80% of your sales.
-Twenty percent of your employees create 80% of the output.
-This pattern repeats so reliably that it has
+20% of your employees produce 80% of the output.
+This pattern repeats so reliably that it has a

 Culture Shows Up When No One’s Watching

-How do your employees behave when the path isn’t clear?
-When a customer asks for something unusual, when a colleague misses a deadline, or when a decision needs to be made without guidance from a manual or a manager?
-That’s your corporate culture, in motion.
-Culture drives business outcomes in ways that are difficult to quantify
+How do employees behave when the path is unclear?
+When a customer asks for something unusual, when a colleague misses a deadline, or when a decision must be made without guidance from a manual or a manager?
+That’s corporate culture, in motion.
+Culture drives business outcomes in ways that are difficult to quantify but impossible

 From Strategy to Execution: Finding Effectiveness